 According to TrustandJustice.org, research suggests that biased associations can be gradually unlearned and replaced with nonbiased ones.
 Perhaps even more encouragingly, one can reduce the influence of implicit bias simply by changing the context in which an interaction takes place.
 Mitigation strategies begin with sincere awareness of biases, and then require behavioral shifts to “unlearn” them.
 Only through outcome-based training that secures the affective buy-in of law enforcement personnel can we hope to create equitable policing services.

-- Identify the baseline benevolent affective disposition needed to effectively combat implicit bias
+- Identify baseline benevolent affective dispositions needed to effectively combat implicit bias

 - Develop strategies to mitigate or eliminate biases

-- Identify slights/micro-aggressions and effective strategies to respond to them
+- Identify common slights and develop proactive strategies to respond to them effectively

 Course Length: 1 day (8 hours)